Forward and hybrid path-integral methods in photoelectron holography: sub-barrier corrections, initial sampling and momentum mapping: Photoelectron momentum distributions

-The distributions show that, in the rate-based and hybrid methods, the conditions upon the tunnel exit and the transverse momentum component are insufficient to enforce the dynamics typically associated with orbits 1, 2, 3 and 4.
-This is evidenced by rescattering ridges and features not necessarily associated with `direct' orbits, such as caustics, present for the contributions of orbits 1 and 2.
-Examples are the primary ridge associated with rescattering at energy $10U_p$, which is seen very clearly for orbit 1 [Figs.~\ref{fig:single_orbits}(a) to (c)] and are slightly less intense for orbit 2 [Figs.~\ref{fig:single_orbits}(e) to (g)], as well as secondary ridges at lower photoelectron energies for the distributions stemming from orbits 2 and 3 [Figs.~\ref{fig:single_orbits}(e) to (g) and (i) to (k)].
-The number and intensity of those secondary ridges vary according to the method employed, being more prevalent in the rate-based approach.
-There are up to four secondary ridges for the distributions associated with orbit 2 in both rate-based and hybrid methods [Figs.~\ref{fig:single_orbits}(e) to (g)].
-For orbit 3, four secondary ridges are only visible for the rate-based approach [Figs.~\ref{fig:single_orbits}(i) and (j)], while for the hybrid CQSFA, there is only a low-energy ridge [Fig.~\ref{fig:single_orbits}(k)].
-For the rate-based method, the primary rescattering ridge is also observed for orbit 3 [see Figs.~\ref{fig:single_orbits}(i) and (j)], while it is absent for the H-CQSFA [see Fig.~\ref{fig:single_orbits}(k)].
-Furthermore, the contributions of orbit 2 also exhibit a caustic near the perpendicular momentum axis, which traditionally is associated with orbit 3 \cite{Maxwell2017} [see Figs.~\ref{fig:single_orbits}(e) to (g)].
+{In contrast, for the rate-based and hybrid CQSFA,} the conditions upon the tunnel exit and the transverse momentum component {given in Table \ref{tab:OrbitClassification}} are insufficient to enforce the dynamics typically associated with orbits 1, 2, 3 and 4.
+This is evidenced by rescattering ridges and features not necessarily associated with `direct' orbits, such as caustics, present for the contributions of orbits 1 and 2. {These features occur in addition to the expected imprints in Table \ref{tab:OrbitClassification} associated with orbits 1 and 2, which are also present}.
+Examples are the primary ridge associated with rescattering at energy $10U_p$, which is seen very clearly for orbit 1 [Figs.~\ref{fig:single_orbits}(b) to (d)] and are slightly less intense for orbit 2 [Figs.~\ref{fig:single_orbits}(f) to (h)], as well as secondary ridges at lower photoelectron energies for the distributions stemming from orbit 2 [Figs.~\ref{fig:single_orbits}(f) to (h)].

-In contrast, the standard boundary CQSFA, displayed in the fourth column from the left, leads to markedly different single-orbit distributions.
-Those obtained using orbits 1 and 2, plotted in Figs.~\ref{fig:single_orbits}(d) and (h), exhibit no ridges or caustics, are located near the ionization threshold and correspond to the central maxima obtained with the rate-based method.
-Furthermore, in the CQSFA, there are no secondary ridges in the contributions from orbit 3, as shown in Fig.~\ref{fig:single_orbits}(l).
-In all cases, there is a high-energy, primary rescattering ridge in the contributions from orbit 4, as shown in the last row of the figure.
-This is expected from the standard definition of this orbit, which is assumed to be rescattered from the start.